theakanfecode1/NASA-APOD/README.md

 Welcome to the Astronomy Picture of the Day (APOD) Viewer application!This app allows you to explore and enjoy a collection of captivating astronomy pictures fetched from NASA's APOD API.

+This repo is dedciated to showing the use MVVM, Riverpod, Caching(HIVE DB), Offline Capabilities and Flutter Test

 ## Prerequisites

 Before running the application, please make sure you have the following installed on your machine: